 A Hipster classic, but oh so good.
 Creamy, low GI avocado is really satiating and will keep you really full for hours.
 The tahini gives you a hit of the calcium, which can often be missing on the plant based diet if attention isn’t paid to eating high calcium foods.

 - 1/2 a very ripe avocado.

 - Grated carrot (optional).

-- Toast 1 large, or 2 small slices of your favorite sourdough.
-Always go for wholegrain or spelt version where possible as they are higher fiber and lower GI.
+- Toast 1 large, or 2 small slices of your favourite sourdough.
+Always go for wholegrain or spelt version where possible as they are higher fibre and lower GI.
 If you can’t get hold of sourdough, then use granary bread.

 - Spread with a couple of teaspoons of tahini spread.